Spontaneous scalarization: Black-hole scalarization

-Spontaneously scalarized \bh solutions were first found in \textcite{Doneva:2017bvd,Silva:2017uqg}.
-What distinguishes these works is the choice of the coupling function $f(\varphi)$ that couples the scalar field to the Gauss-Bonnet invariant [cf.~Eq.~\eqref{actionsgb}], respectively,
+Spontaneously scalarized \bh solutions were first found by \textcite{Doneva:2017bvd,Silva:2017uqg}.
+What distinguishes these works is the choice of the coupling function $f(\varphi)$ that couples the scalar field to the Gauss-Bonnet invariant [cf.~Eq.~\eqref{actionsgb}],

-where $\lambda^2$ and $\eta$ are coupling constants with dimensions of [length]$^2$ and $\varepsilon = \pm 1$, which should not to be confused with the energy density of Sec.~\ref{sec:ns_scalarization}.
-Both coupling functions agree in the small-$\varphi$ limit (i.e., when $\varphi \ll 1$) and therefore make the same prediction for the onset of scalarization of \gr \bh{s}.
+where $\lambda^2$ and $\eta$, positive by definition, are coupling constants with dimensions of [length]$^2$ and $\varepsilon = \pm 1$, which should not be confused with the energy density of Sec.~\ref{sec:ns_scalarization}.
+The two coupling functions agree in the small-$\varphi$ limit (i.e., when $\varphi \ll 1$) and therefore result in the same prediction for the onset of scalarization of \gr \bh{s}.
 This threshold can be found by searching for bound state solutions, i.e., time-independent solutions of the linearized field equation for $\varphi$ around a \gr \bh, which are regular at the event horizon $r_{\rm h}$ and that vanish at spatial infinity.
 Hence, the determination of the scalarization threshold reduces to a boundary value problem.
-In the simplest case of a Schwarzschild \bh of mass $M$, the dimensionless quantity $\eta / M^2$ plays the role of the eigenvalue and can be determined numerically with standard techniques, such as the shooting method.
-The smallest eigenvalue gives the threshold for the formation of the ``fundamental'' scalarized \bh solution (in the sense that the radial profiles of the scalar field has $n=0$ nodes).
-The other eigenvalues give the thresholds for the formation of ``excited states'', that is, solutions with one or more nodes.
-In Fig.~\ref{fig:decoupl_bh_scalarization} we show the results of such a calculation in the spacetime of a Schwarzschild \bh and $\varepsilon = 1$, as done in~\textcite{Silva:2017uqg}.
-We remark that no bound states can form for $\varepsilon = -1$, because the effective mass of scalar field perturbations is positive and therefore the effective potential is positive definite.
+In the simplest case of a Schwarzschild \bh of mass $M$, the dimensionless quantity $\eta / M^2$ plays the role of the eigenvalue and can be determined numerically with standard techniques such as the shooting method.
+The smallest eigenvalue gives the threshold for the formation of the ``fundamental'' scalarized \bh solution (in the sense that the radial profile of the scalar field has $n=0$ nodes).
+The other eigenvalues give the thresholds for the formation of ``excited states,'' that is, solutions with one or more nodes.
+In Fig.~\ref{fig:decoupl_bh_scalarization} we show the results of such a calculation in the spacetime of a Schwarzschild \bh and $\varepsilon = 1$, as done by~\textcite{Silva:2017uqg}.
+We remark that no bound states can form for $\varepsilon = -1$, because the effective mass of scalar-field perturbations is positive; therefore, the effective potential is positive definite.
 See the discussion in Sec.~\ref{sec:tachcurved}.